minhqdao/oregon-fortran-wasm/README.md

 scripts/build-web.sh
 ```

-The script compiles the FORTRAN source with `lfortran` and links with `emcc`, emitting `web/oregon.js` and `web/oregon.wasm`.
+The script compiles the FORTRAN 77 source with `lfortran` and links with `emcc`, emitting `web/oregon.js` and `web/oregon.wasm`.

 ### Run Web Server

-Start a local web server with [Node.js](https://nodejs.org/en/download/):
+To play the game, start a local web server with [Node.js](https://nodejs.org/en/download/):

 ```bash
 node scripts/dev-server.mjs 8080
 ```

-Then open `http://localhost:8080` in your browser.
+Then open http://localhost:8080 in your browser.